Thermal Imaging Inspection

-This specialty tool is used in every area of your home and can uncover in New or older built homes:
+This specialty tool is used in every area of your home and can uncover in new or older homes:

 How It Works,

 While there are other infrared thermography tools available, such as spot radiometers, thermal line scanners and other imaging systems, a thermal imaging camera is the most accurate device to use for inspections.
 The camera reads infrared radiation in order to express heat differences and temperature signatures.